rvanguri/cs-cmsignature/scripts/README.md

 derived: spot-level cardiomyocyte/immune classification, the 0.5 mm exclusion radius around immune-enriched spots, the section-evaluability rule, and the per-section pseudobulk sum.

-## Earlier arm

-Scripts for the superseded single-nucleus arm (CellBender/DecontX/scANVI, the SLURM wrappers, the GSEA figures) are not in this tree.
-They are in git history at tag `pre-slim-2026-09-14`.